nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

        2. arguments -> e.g. `command /argument/param value` -> the argument name is `argument/param`
     3. Leading and Trailing spaces are ignored, but additional spaces within values (eg. `main  value`) are counted

-An ArgumentsMap class was created as it makes it easier to do argument validation, compared to a regular `HashMap<String, String>` class.
+An `ArgumentsMap` class was created as it makes it easier to do argument validation, compared to a regular `HashMap<String, String>` class.

 ### Commands

 #### Overview

-The abstract Command class has been implemented to introduce an additional layer of abstraction between I/O and command execution, allowing for separation of handling command keywords and executing commands.
+The abstract `Command` class has been implemented to introduce an additional layer of abstraction between I/O and command execution, allowing for separation of handling command keywords and executing commands.

 <u>Implementation Details</u>

-The following diagram is a class diagram for Command and its children classes.
+The following diagram is a class diagram for `Command` and its children classes.
 This has been heavily simplified and only shows the key commands.

 ![CommandInheritance.png](diagrams%2Fimages%2FCommandInheritance.png)

-The following diagram is a sequence diagram for execution of Command.
+The following diagram is a sequence diagram for execution of `Command`.

 ![CommandExecutionSequence.png](diagrams%2Fimages%2FCommandExecutionSequence.png)